Medicare Supplement Plans in Colorado

 Part C is lower in cost, but also lower in coverage and caregiver options.

 Medicare Advantage only offers providers at PPOs and HMOs network.
-Each carrier has a different network and that network can change any time throughout the year.
+Each carrier has a different network of doctors, which can change any time throughout the year.

 Beneficiaries are responsible for knowing updated changes to the plan.
 Seeing an out of network doctor can result in paying the full cost of the visit.